senecajs/senecajs.org/src/pages/get-started/index.md

 Messages are JSON documents.
 They can have any internal structure you like.
 Messages can be sent via HTTP/S, TCP connections, message queues, publish/subscribe services or any mechanism that moves bits around.
 From your perspective as the writer of a service, you just send messages out into the world.
-You don't want to know which services receive them.
+You don't need to know which services receive them.

 Then there are the messages you'd like to receive.
 You specify the property patterns that you care about, and Seneca (with a little configuration help) makes sure that you get any messages sent by other services that match those patterns.
-The patterns are very simple, just a list of key-value pairs that must match the top-level properties of the JSON message document.
+The patterns are very simple: just a list of key-value pairs that must match the top-level properties of the JSON message document.

 ## A simple microservice